shueze/CLIM680-project/index.md

 <font face="Times New Roman" >
 PM2.5 levels have similar patterns with PM10 levels, with about half of PM10 values.
 This is in line with previous work of Wanger and Ganor (1999).
+Acoording to EPA, the annual healthy standard is 15ug/m3.
+Areas with values higher than 15 is hatched with dots.
 </font>

 ![Screen Shot 2022-11-26 at 15 24 34](https://user-images.githubusercontent.com/49365141/204107779-333bdc82-dcf6-4bae-9ba4-dad6091dd3d4.png){:height="48%" width="48%"}